UTKcataloging/mods_to_rdf/docs/source/contents/4_mapping.rst

         dcterms:spatial <http://sws.geonames.org/4609260> ;
         dcterms:spatial <http://id.loc.gov/authorities/subjects/sh85057008> .

-If only strings are present, like with `volvoices:14173 <https://digital.lib.utk.edu/collections/islandora/object/volvoices%3A14173/datastream/MODS/view>`_, then the string value will be kept.
+If only strings are present, like with `volvoices:14173 <https://digital.lib.utk.edu/collections/islandora/object/volvoices%3A14173/datastream/MODS/view>`_, then the string value will be kept but in another property ( :code:`bf:geographicCoverage` ).

 .. code-block:: xml